Beliavsky/Fortran-code-on-GitHub/README.md

 [Radar_ElectroOptical_Simulation](https://github.com/bgin/Radar_ElectroOptical_Simulation): models and simulates the inner workings of Radar systems, Electro-Optical active and passive sources of IR radiation, and missile guidance systems, by Bernard Gingold

-[Rooster-mf](https://github.com/advanced-nuclear-systems/rooster-mf): framework for simulation of Gen-IV Liquid Metal Fast Breeding Reactor system behavior, from the [Advanced Nuclear Systems Group](https://www.psi.ch/en/lsm/ans-group) of Paul Scherrer Institute
+[Rooster-mf](https://github.com/advanced-nuclear-systems/rooster-mf): framework for simulation of Gen-IV Liquid Metal Fast Breeding Reactor system behavior, from the [Advanced Nuclear Systems Group](https://www.psi.ch/en/lsm/ans-group) of Paul Scherrer Institute.
+Also [FRED](https://github.com/advanced-nuclear-systems/fred), a Fast reactor fuel behaviour code that uses the SUNDIALS library for numerical modelling of base irradiation of a fast reactor fuel pin.

 [THOR](https://github.com/NCSU-NCSG/THOR): discrete ordinates radiation transport code using the AHOT-C method on unstructured meshes (can be generated using Gmsh and converted using OpenMeshConverter) and multigroup XS (can be generated using OpenMC and converted using OpenXSConverter), by Nicholas Herring et al.